vs4503/Python-OCR-Project/README.md

 - Flask: Backend server to handle image processing and OCR.
 - Pytesseract: Python library for OCR.
 - EasyOCR: Python library for more advanced OCR capabilities.

+## Dependencies
+- Install Pytesseract in the same directory as ocr_scanner.py